Skip to content

 • finish_reasonchoices[0].finish_reason.
 OpenAI's values are stop, length, tool_calls, content_filter, and function_call (legacy).
 Map function_call to tool_calls.
 Map any unknown finish_reason to error.

 • usage — built from the response's usage field.
-If usage is absent, all three usage subfields MUST be null.
+If usage is absent, the three baseline subfields (prompt_tokens, completion_tokens, total_tokens) MUST be null.

 • raw — the parsed JSON body of the OpenAI response, verbatim.
 Implementations MUST NOT redact, rewrite, or omit fields.
 Provider-specific extensions surface here unchanged (e.g., choices[0].logprobs, vLLM's prompt_logprobs, LM Studio's runtime stats).